serverless/blog/posts/2017-02-23-azure-functions-and-possibility.md

 Fortunately,  tools couldn't be better right now.
 The cloud providers are competing for your business and doubling down on investment in their platforms.
 The number of high-value services in database, storage, artifical intelligence technology and more is growing rapidly.
 Innovation in IaaS is now a daily occurrence.

 Meanwhile, getting started is easier than ever.
-If you want to adopt a cloud provider and utilize these new services immediately... put some code there, in the form of a *Serverless Function*.
+If you want to adopt a cloud provider and utilize these new services immediately, put some code there, in the form of a *Serverless Function*.

 No doubt the cloud providers have recognized this, given there are now serverless compute offerings from AWS, Google, Azure, IBM and more.
 Serverless functions are a gateway drug into their platforms.
 However, a side effect has our attention...